samfisherirl/Export-local-Steam-game-installs-and-paths/README.md

 -python 3.10

 issues:
- need to test for alternate paths for right now this release requires standard steam install paths, if your library isnt at the below path, it will throw an error. this will be fixed today.
+ need to test for alternate paths - right now this release requires standard steam install paths, if your library isnt at the below path, it will throw an error. this will be fixed today.
 'C:\\Program Files (x86)\\Steam\\config\\libraryfolders.vdf'